2010–12 Southeastern Conference realignment

 The 2010–12 Southeastern Conference realignment refers to the Southeastern Conference (SEC) dealing with several proposed and actual conference expansion and reduction plans among various NCAA conferences and institutions.
 Moves that involved the SEC were a relatively small part of a much larger NCAA conference realignment that began in the 2010–11 academic year and continued through the first half of 2014.
 The SEC was one of the least impacted conferences, as no member schools announced plans to join other conferences, while two schools from the Big 12 Conference joined the conference as all-sports members.
 Several other schools have been rumored as potential expansion candidates.

-Although realignment within the NCAA continued into 2013 and 2014, the next credible rumors involving either current or potential future SEC members did not surface until 2021, when Big 12 members Oklahoma and Texas were widely reported to have seriously discussed a potential move to the SEC, soon followed by both schools receiving and accepting invitations to join the SEC no later than 2025.
+Although realignment within the NCAA continued into 2013 and 2014, the next credible rumors involving either current or potential future SEC members did not surface until 2021, when Big 12 members Oklahoma and Texas were widely reported to have seriously discussed a potential move to the SEC, soon followed by both schools receiving and accepting invitations to join the SEC in 2024.

 Background

 The SEC last had a membership change in 1992, when Arkansas left the Southwest Conference and South Carolina, a football independent and a member of the Metro Conference in all other sports, joined.
 This allowed the SEC, which after the additions had 12 members, to split into divisions and hold the first conference championship game in Division I-A football.
 The SEC had also considered adding Texas, Texas A&M, Florida State, and Miami.

 Neither the 1996 nor the 2005 conference realignments affected the SEC, as the conference neither gained nor lost members during either event, although once again Texas and Texas A&M were considered as members in 1996 after the dissolution of the Southwest Conference, before both joining the newly formed Big 12 Conference.

 The next wave of realignment began in 2010, after both the Big Ten Conference and Pacific-10 Conference (now Pac-12) announced plans to expand to 12 members.
 These moves triggered a cascade of conference moves nationally.

-Unlike other conferences such as the Big East (which required a 27-month notification period before a member could leave) and the ACC (which imposes a substantial exit fee to departing members, equal to three times the ACC's operating budget or around $50 million), the SEC allows members to voluntarily leave the conference at will, with no exit fees.
+Unlike other conferences such as the Big East (which required a 27-month notification period before a member could leave) and the ACC (which imposes a substantial exit fee to departing members, equal to three times the ACC's operating budget or around $50 million in the early 2010s), the SEC allows members to voluntarily leave the conference at will, with no exit fees.
 In addition, whereas a major point of contention within the Big 12 was the unequal distribution of revenue among member schools, the SEC distributes television revenues generally equally among member schools (with slightly higher allocations for schools participating in bowl games and the NCAA men's basketball tournament).